 MMus/MPerf in Performance

-Read about our Jazz Studies specialism (below), or choose from the specialisms below:
+Read about our Jazz Studies specialism below.

 Jazz Studies specialism

 The MMus/MPerf course is an innovative and highly personalised training arena for musicians at an advanced level.
 The course is designed to elevate a student’s core discipline within a wider context of enhanced musicianship, providing preparation for a career as a contemporary musician.

 Applications are welcomed from both performers and composer/arrangers, and Pprincipal Sstudy lessons may be split between each discipline.
 The course encourages a holistic approach to musicianship, offering training in the processes and styles most relevant to the 21st -century improvising musician.